Scott-Coates-Org/solo-project-1342shin/README.md

 Integrate with API,

 [ ] Whatever you chose as your technical component must be 40% complete.
+-implement redux store for each user
+1. Sign in with google
+2. Request location
+3. Set name and timezone
+4. Add availability on calendar
+5. Invite other people
+6. Show mutual availabities on calendar
+7. Set meeting time
+-write store data to firebase

 ### Sprint3
 [ ] Complete 1 advanced task

 [ ] Whatever you chose as your technical component must be 100% complete.
+8. Add meeting to google calendar
+   - finish CSS

 [ ] Deploy app after PR merge